alphagov/accessible-autocomplete/README.md

 - Set the `<select>`'s id to `${id}-select` to decouple from any `<label>`
 - Upon selecting a value in the typeahead, update the original `<select>`

-This function takes the same options as `AccessibleTypeahead`, with the only difference being that it uses `selectElement` instead of `element`, which needs to be an instance of `HTMLSelectElement`.
+This function takes the same options as `accessibleTypeahead`, with the only difference being that it uses `selectElement` instead of `element`, which needs to be an instance of `HTMLSelectElement`.

 **Tip**: To prefill the typeahead with an `option[selected]`, you can use the `defaultValue` option.

-> **Note**: The `AccessibleTypeahead.enhanceSelectElement` function is fairly light and wraps the public API for `AccessibleTypeahead`.
+> **Note**: The `accessibleTypeahead.enhanceSelectElement` function is fairly light and wraps the public API for `accessibleTypeahead`.
 If your use case doesn't fit the above defaults, try [reading the source](src/wrapper.jsx) and seeing if you can write your own.

 ## Why another typeahead?